andy194673/gpt2-user-model/README.md

 Note: this model is still under development and has not been empirically evaluated.

-The model has been only tested using Alex's evaluation script and show superiority over user simulators in Convlab in corresponding metrics.
+The model has been only tested internally using [CGDF1 evaluation script](https://github.com/alexcoca/gcdf1), a user simulator evalator at semantic level, and showed superiority over user simulators in Convlab in corresponding metrics.

 ## Set up environment